 Companies that try to avoid risks by banning marijuana use may face problems as a result.

 Landlords are permitted to ban smoking and growing marijuana on their property, according to an Ask an Attorney feature from the Cannifornian.
-The lease must need to include the ban, although the language the does not need to specify marijuana.
+The lease must need to include the ban, although the language does not need to specify marijuana.
 A ban on smoking, for example, would extend to smoking marijuana.

 Firing employees over marijuana use is more complicated, especially when medical reasons are involved.